 A. POLICY

-1. Non-exempt, non-bargaining unit employees may elect to take accrue compensatory time off in lieu of receiving cash payment for overtime worked, at the rate of one and one-half (1½) hours off for each hour of overtime worked.
-Employees may accrue a maximum of two hundred and forty (240) hours of compensatory time (for one hundred and sixty [160] hours worked) at any one (1) time.
+1. Non-exempt employees may elect to take accrue compensatory time off in lieu of receiving cash payment for overtime worked, at the rate of one and one-half (1½) hours off for each hour of overtime worked.
+Employees may accrue a maximum of two hundred and forty (240) hours of compensatory time (for one hundred and sixty [160] hours worked) at any one time.
 All overtime hours worked in excess of the two hundred and forty (240) hour limit shall be paid in cash.
 All accrued but unused compensatory time on the books as of December 31 of each year shall be paid in cash.

-2. The department head may schedule an employee to compensatory time off at the department head's discretion.
+2. The supervisor may schedule an employee to compensatory time off at the the supervisor's discretion.

 3. Compensatory time off shall be taken in minimum increments of one (1) hour.